Syndicalist Defense Committee (1922): Split

 In November 1924, the minority syndicalist conference was held, bringing together CGTU dissidents and representatives of independent trade unions.
 They established the Federative Union of Autonomous Trade Unions (Union Fédérative des Syndicats Autonomes; UFSA), which they intended to be a provisional organisation to link together unions outside of the CGT and CGTU.
 Besnard hoped that the UFSA would encourage defections from disillusioned members of both organisations, which in turn could compel their leaderships to reunite the syndicalist movement around anti-political principles.
-However, neither the CGTU nor the CGT lost a substantial amount of members, while the UFSA itself steadily declined in influence.
+However, neither the CGTU nor the CGT lost a substantial number of members, while the UFSA itself steadily declined in influence.

 By 1926, the collapse of the UFSA had prompted its leading members to reassess their strategy.
 They began publishing the monthly periodical La Voix du Travail, which provided them a means to propagate their views and regroup their forces.
 The UFSA leadership no longer considered working class unity in France to be a possibility, as their opponents had already broken working class unity in order to consolidate their own power.
 They also considered the informal structure of the UFSA to have been a reason for its downfall, as it had hindered the united action required of a trade union federation.

 To solve the minority syndicalists' organisational crisis, Lucien Huart called for the creation of a third national trade union centre.
 In November 1926, at a congress in Lyon, the Revolutionary Syndicalist General Confederation of Labour (Confédération Générale du Travail-Syndicaliste Révolutionnaire; CGT-SR) was established, bringing together eighty independent unions.
 The CGTU became the IWA's French affiliate.